guybedford/es-module-shims/README.md

 > Stability: WhatWG Standard, Single Browser Implementer

-In shim mode, CSS modules are always supported.
-In polyfill mode, CSS modules require the `polyfillEnable: ['css-modules']` [init option](#polyfill-enable-option).
+CSS imports are fully supported in both polyfill and shim mode with native passthrough applying in Chrome.

-CSS Modules are currently supported in Chrome when using them via an import assertion:
+Use them by adding the `type: 'css'` import assertion when importing a CSS file:

 ```html
 <script type="module">